When to Get To Work on an Expiring Contract

 Don't wait to negotiate

 Our firm has specialized in the uniform rental category since 2002.
 Time and again, we’ve seen procurement departments start RFP or renegotiation processes too late in their existing agreement terms (usually with three to six months remaining).
-With such little time left, a large organization has no chance to go about a healthy open-market process, select a vendor, reach agreement on terms, arrange to measure employees for new uniforms, and ultimately have those orders processed, fulfilled and installed, all while severing ties with an outgoing supplier.
+With such little time left, a large organization has no chance to go about a healthy open-market process, select a vendor, reach agreement on terms, arrange to measure employees for new uniforms, and ultimately have those orders processed, fulfilled and installed, all while severing ties with an outgoing supplier and supplier relationship management.

 By this point, with mere months remaining in an agreement, the incumbent supplier knows there is no plausible threat of lost business because the customer does not have enough time to make a transition to a competitor.
 Almost without fail, customers in this situation wind up signing unfavorable renewals with their incumbents when the open market could have yielded much better results.

-Complex services like uniform rental (or waste and recycling and pest control—our other areas of expertise) require many months of planning in order to ensure a seamless transition.
+Complex services like uniform rental (or waste and recycling and pest control—our other areas of expertise) require many months of planning to ensure a seamless transition.